CptOfEvilMinions/Network_based_MITRE_ATTACK_matrix/index.md

 {% endfor %}
 </div>
 <br>

 <h1><u><center>About this project</center></u></h1>
 <div class="abstract_textbox">
     <p>
         Adversaries are constantly coming up with new methods to thwart the effectiveness of security controls.
-Threat hunting provides a truly proactive solution to hunt for adversaries before they complete their mission.
+Threat hunting provides a truly proactive solution to hunting for adversaries before they complete their mission.
 This research has created a matrix of adversary techniques to hunt for on a network and a mechanism to classify the actions of advanced persistent threats (APT).
         <br><br>
         Threat hunting is based on the premise of investigation without cause.
 Network-based threat hunting has been classified into a variety of attack themes(column headings), each of these themes contains a grouping of adversary techniques, and these techniques have been aggregated into a matrix to determine the likelihood of APT acting within a network.
         <br>